Orbit of Mars

 Mars has an orbit with a semimajor axis of 1.524 astronomical units (228 million km) (12.673 light minutes), and an eccentricity of 0.0934.
 The planet orbits the Sun in 687 days and travels 9.55 AU in doing so, making the average orbital speed 24 km/s.

 The eccentricity is greater than that of any other planet except Mercury, and this causes a large difference between the aphelion and perihelion distances—they are respectively 1.666 and 1.381 AU.

 Changes in the orbit

 Mars is in the midst of a long-term increase in eccentricity.
 It reached a minimum of 0.079 about 19 millennia ago, and will peak at about 0.105 after about 24 millennia from now (and with perihelion distances a mere 1.3621 astronomical units).
-The orbit is at times near circular: it was 0.002 1.35 million years ago, and will reach a similar minimum 1.05 million years into the future.
+The orbit is at times near circular: 1.35 million years ago it was 0.002, and will reach a similar minimum 1.05 million years into the future.
 The maximum eccentricity between those two extreme minima is 0.12 in about 200 thousand years.